Skip to content

 L’Aquarium (Barcelona Aquarium)

 The Barcelona Aquarium has been one of the top sites to visit in Barcelona for almost 30 years.
 There are 450 species in the aquarium, being one of the largest aquariums in Europe.
-One of the curiosities of the zoo, for an additional fee, is the Shark Experience, which takes you right to the sharks.
+One of the curiosities of the aquarium, for an additional fee, is the Shark Experience, which takes you right to the sharks.
 If you have a diving license, you can swim in the shark tank with caretakers, and those who don’t, can still go under water but only secured inside a shark cage.

 Museu de la Xocolata